 Direct Memory Access in Computer Architecture

-Direct Memory Access (DMA) is first initialized by CPU and the CPU should send some useful information to DMA controller and letting the DMA controller is to manage the memory buses directly, it would improve the speed of data transfer.
+The CPU first initializes the DMA.
+The CPU should send some useful information to the DMA controller.
+The DMA controller is to manage the memory buses directly.
+It would improve the speed of data transfer.
 This process is managed by a chip known as a DMA controller (DMAC).
 The CPU is idle and it has no control of the memory buses.
 A DMA controller takes over the buses to manage the transfer directly between the I/O device and memory.